SD2E/api-user-guide/docs/create_application_03.md

 . _util/container_exec.sh

-COMMAND="fastqc"
+COMMAND="perl /FastQC/fastqc"
 PARAMS="${fastq}"

 container_exec ${CONTAINER_IMAGE} ${COMMAND} ${PARAMS}
 ```

 (Replace `USERNAME` with your Docker ID).
-Notice now we do not define `fastq`, as it will be defined
+Notice now we do not define `fastq`,
-by Agave.
-We also do not mount our example data into the Docker container,
+as it will be defined later by Agave.
+We also do not mount our example data into
-as that will be taken care of in production.
+the Docker container, as that will be taken care of in production.

 ---
 Proceed to [Add your app to the SD2E tenant](create_application_04.md)